What do you want to become?

 “In general, Psychiatrists have a more consistent schedule and less demanding hours than other specialties,” Johnson confirmed.

 During a typical day in this career, professionals will provide psychopharmacological and psychotherapeutic interventions, as well as complete all necessary paperwork.
 They may also research new trends and techniques in psychology, helping their practice methods stay current.
 At the end of the day, Psychiatrists may also review patient files for next-day appointments.
+Learn about other mental health careers.

 “I work in a suburban private psychiatric hospital that is affiliated with an academic medical center,” Johnson said.
 “I work in the inpatient and outpatient settings and also have an administrative role.
 In the mornings, I see patients in the hospital, usually patients who are suicidal, have attempted suicide, are severely depressed, manic or psychotic.”